 Signal Hill of the Past

-Signal Hill was originally named for its use to local indigenous cultures.
+Signal Hill was originally named after its use to local indigenous cultures.
 Acting as a high point to communicate with natives on Santa Catalina Island using smoke signals, the local Puva and Tongva tribes occupied this location as far back as the 1500s.
 When Spanish settlers arrived in the 1700s, the site became known as ‘Loma Sental‘, which is translated as ‘Signal Hill’.

 The first landowner within Signal Hill was Manuel Nieto, who received the land as a grant from King Carlos III of Spain in 1784.
 Later, Nieto split his property into six separate ranches.
-Two of the most recognizable of these are Rancho Los Alamitos and Rancho Los Cerritos, which are still a part of modern day Long Beach.
+Two of the most recognizable of these are Rancho Los Alamitos and Rancho Los Cerritos, which are still a part of modern-day Long Beach.
 These ranches were later sold to the Bixby family in the 1800s.

 The area that became the modern city of Signal Hill continued to develop during the turn of the century, with homes and open spaces that were used in some of California’s earliest films.
 Agriculture was strong at the base of the hill.